gardener/etcd-backup-restore/README.md

 ### Testing

-We have create `make` target `verify` which will internally run different rule like `fmt` for formatting, `lint` for linting check and most important `test` which will check the code against predefined tests.
+We have created `make` target `verify` which will internally run different rule like `fmt` for formatting, `lint` for linting check and most importantly `test` which will check the code against predefined tests.
 Although, currently there are not enough test cases written to cover entire code, hence one should check for failure cases manually before raising pull request.
-We will eventually write more and more test cases for complete code coverage.
+We will eventually add the test cases for complete code coverage.

 ```sh
 make verify